 Reviving the Tot.

-.
-Over the decades Pusser’s Rum has become a favourite of many a Rum aficionado, especially, because it shares certain characteristics with a Single Malt Scotch
+In 1979, almost a decade after the Black Tot Day, Charles Tobias obtained the rights to blend the naval Rum, and formed the company to distil the Rum according to the original Admiralty recipe.
+Over the decades Pusser’s Rum has become a favourite of many a Rum aficionado, especially, because it shares certain characteristics with a Single Malt Scotch.

 Yachting is a most worthwhile endeavour and this particular Pusser expression pays a most fitting homage to the noble sport.
 Battling the elements and the sea is a primal urge that’s embodied deep within us and the Rum captures the essence of this sentiment perfectly.
 Don’t worry, even if you know naught about rigs & knots you’ll appreciate this decadent dram.

 This finely crafted spirit is contained in a beautifully designed ceramic bottle.
 Serve it sparingly, enjoy, don’t just Splice the Main Brace once you rummage it out of your treasure cove.
 Drink it smooth, drink it hard, drink it slow and steady - but we insist you drink it…and let it glide down in a rocking motion of ecstasy.